zenglenn42/utbc2019-hw-13-doppelganger/README.md

 Arguably, they:

-* offered simpler usage patterns
+* offer simpler usage patterns
-* normalized the API (when, in the bad old days, browsers diverged)
+* normalize the API (if browser support diverges)

 ### I break with thee, jQuery (and other 3rd parties)